turingschool/backend-curriculum-site/module1/lessons/environment_setup.markdown

 To launch the terminal, open Spotlight using `Command-Spacebar`, type "terminal", then enter.

-If this is all new for you, see [Terminal and Editor](https://github.com/turingschool/curriculum/blob/master/source/academy/workshops/terminal_and_editor.markdown)
+If this is all new for you, see [Terminal and Editor](./terminal_and_editor)

+#### Setting Up Terminal Access for Atom

+One of the things you'll do frequently is open an entire folder (like when working on a project) in your text editor.
+Let's get that setup:

+Here are a bunch of [videos](https://www.youtube.com/watch?v=WWwBQQOGllo&list=PLYzJdSdNWNqwNWlxz7bvu-lOYR0CFWQ4I) about setting up Atom.

+To confirm that atom is working from your command line, enter `atom .` in your terminal.
+If it is setup correctly, the atom editor will automatically open.
+If it does not open atom and an error occurs instead, try entering this in the command line:
+`ln -s /Applications/Atom.app/Contents/Resources/app/atom.sh /usr/local/bin/atom`
+and try the first command (`atom .`) again.

 ### XCode & Command Line Tools